Universal aspects of the random first order phase transition theory of the structural glass transition

-In this paper, a number of things are accomplished.
-We compare and contrast both the transitions in the RFOT with the conventional first order and with second order, or continuous, phase transitions.
-Our aim is to sharpen the differences between these classes of phase transitions, so that computer simulations and/or real experiments can distinguish between them for the very important problem of the SGT.
-In the process, we provide new insights into the RFOT theory.
-We also use activated scaling ideas to predict a number of new effects that should occur as $T_{K}$ is approached.
+The contents of this paper are as follows.
+In Section II we discuss the important characteristics of a RFOT, with an eye towards the DFT of the SGT and on the two distinct (dynamical and equilibrium) transitions within RFOT.
+Using scaling and RG ideas we obtain previously unnoticed scaling relations and scaling predictions for the SGT.
+Activated dynamical scaling ideas are used to predict a number of effects that should occur as $T_{K}$ is approached.
 Important finite size corrections to the ideal glass transition temperature are also discussed.

-The contents of this paper are as follows.
-In Section II of this paper we discuss the important characteristics of a RFOT, with an eye towards the SGT and on the two distinct (dynamical and equilibrium) transitions within RFOT.
-We also obtain previously unnoticed scaling relations for some aspects of the RFOT theory.
 In Section III, we compare a RFOT transition with more conventional phase transition theories for the structural glass transition.
+In this section we also make a general argument for a correlation exponent inequality.
 We conclude in Section IV with a discussion.